 - Arm 3: Schools receive disposable sanitary pads plus reproductive health education

-This is the first rigorously evaluated study to provide evidence on the impact of interventions combining sanitary pad distribution and reproductive health education in schools, as compared to each intervention alone, on educational, social and health outcomes for girls.
+This was the first rigorously evaluated study to provide evidence on the impact of interventions combining sanitary pad distribution and reproductive health education in schools, as compared to each intervention alone, on educational, social, and health outcomes for girls.

-Evidence from the Nia Project will lay the foundation for future action and study on menstrual health management, and school-based reproductive health education.
-These results will represent a major step forward in the quality of evidence on approaches to improve the health, educational and social outcomes of adolescent girls in Kenya.
+Evidence from the Nia Project lays the foundation for future action and study on menstrual health management, and school-based reproductive health education.
+These results represent a major step forward in the quality of evidence on approaches to improve the health, educational, and social outcomes of adolescent girls in Kenya.